tmaxsoft-us/oftools_docs/compile/README.md

 - 'args': for instance, if you define a section as `[ofcbpp]`, with 'args' defined as `-i $OF_COMPILE_IN -o $OF_COMPILE_OUT`, then the Linux command `ofcbpp -i $OF_COMPILE_IN -o $OF_COMPILE_OUT` will be executed.

-- as any other section, a section of the **execute** division accepts environment and filter functions definitions.
+- as any other section, a section of the **execute** division accepts environment variables and filter functions definitions.

 ![alt-text](./reference_images/4_profile_execute_division.png)